Arizona VA Loan

 Cash Out Refinance

 Veterans also have the option of doing a cash out refinance using their VA home loan.
-Cash out refinances allow veterans to consolidate debt and/or pull equity out of a home for other uses such as other purchases, investments, home improvements and more.
+You will receive a lump sum of cash that you can use however you like.
+Common uses for this cash include other purchases, investments, debt consolidation, home improvements and more.

 Renovation Loan